HodardCodeclub/Construction-Works-Management-System-/cwms/README.md

 * Run the application
 After finishing the steps above, you will need to run the app on your local machine.
--> Go into your browser and type _localhost/cwms_.
+-> Go into your browser and type _localhost/bs/admin_.
 -> If all was done successfully, you will find a login page.
 -> Use admin@gmail.com as username and 123456 as password.
+-> Use better@gmail.com as username and better as password -> Use solange@gmail.com as username and solange as password

 * To add new user
 -> localhost/bs/admin/register.php